aaronbenz/caspanda/README.md

     PRIMARY KEY ((make, state), day, event_time));""")
 ```

-Caspanda Pretty Print/Description of that table.
-Again, this breaks down the names of the columns in a hierarchical
+Now that the table has been created, let's visualize it.
+This breaks down the names of the columns in a hierarchical
 fashion that demonstrates how it is actually stored.
 So for example, The *make* and *state* columns define a group of data.
-That group is ordered by *day*.
-For each *day*, day is stored and ordered by *event_time*.
+That group is ordered and stored by *day*, and then by *event_time*.
 Then, for each *event_time*,
 there are fields for a *dealership*, *year*, and *salesman*.
 Additionally, there is a single value column stored on the
 same level as *day*, which is *distributor* and *account_lead*.